Mahich123/Shift/README.md

-# Shift
+# What is Shift?

-*Shift is an open-source interpreted programming language made for general-purpose programming.*
+Shift is an open-source interpreted programming language.

+# Why Shift?

+I'm developing this language for general-purpose programming with simple syntax similar to the English language, which makes programmers write programmes with fewer lines than compared to some other programming languages.

 ## Example